1987 Family Circle Cup

-The 1987 Family Circle Cup was a women's tennis tournament played on outdoor clay courts at the Sea Pines Plantation on Hilton Head Island, South Carolina in the United States and was part of the Category 4 tier of the 1987 WTA Tour.
+The 1987 Family Circle Cup was a women's tennis tournament played on outdoor clay courts at the Sea Pines Plantation on Hilton Head Island, South Carolina in the United States.
+It was part of the Category 4 tier of the 1987 WTA Tour.
 It was the 15th edition of the tournament and ran from April 6 through April 12, 1987.
-First-seeded Steffi Graf won her second consecutive singles title at the event and earned $60,000 first-prize money.
+First-seeded Steffi Graf won her second consecutive singles title at the event and earned $60,000 in first-prize money.